The Core Principles of UX Design: Crafting Digital Experiences That Truly Connect

 • Inclusive approach: Remember that people interact differently based on their abilities, devices, or environment.

 Accessibility doesn’t just expand your reach—it signals respect for every visitor.
+Explore why web accessibility benefits all users.

 5. Communicate Through Feedback